 In the Research Statement, McMaster asks you to include:

-A Problem in ehealth
+A Potential Research Problem in ehealth and Methods

 It’s important to include some background and the significance of this problem, with details, and preferably with an example.
 Is this a problem for health care (ie. waste and inefficiency in healthcare)?
 Is this a problem for providers (ie. undermining provider experience)?
 Is this a problem for patients (ie. barrier for patient's access to care)?
 Is this a problem that prevents adoption of ehealth (ie. barrier for adoption of virtual care)?